frdel/agent-zero/README.md

 ## Key concepts
 1. **General-purpose assistant**
-- Agent Zero is not pre-programmed for specific tasks (but can be).
+- Agent Zero is not pre-programmed for specific tasks (but it can be).
 It is meant to be a general-purpose personal assistant.
 Give it a task, and it will gather information, execute commands and code, cooperate with other agent instances, and do its best to accomplish it.
 - It has a persistent memory, allowing it to memorize previous solutions, code, facts, instructions, etc., to solve tasks faster and more reliably in the future.

 2. **Computer as a tool**
 - Agent Zero uses the operating system as a tool to accomplish its tasks.
 It has no single-purpose tools pre-programmed.
 Instead, it can write its own code and use the terminal to create and use its own tools as needed.
 - The only default tools in its arsenal are online search, memory features, communication (with the user and other agents), and code/terminal execution.
 Everything else is created by the agent itself or can be extended by the user.
-- Tool usage functionality has been developed from scratch to be the most compatible and reliable, even with very small models.
+- Tool-usage functionality has been developed from scratch to be the most compatible and reliable, even with very small models.

 * **Default Tools:** Agent Zero includes tools like knowledge, webpage content, code execution, and communication.
 * **Creating Custom Tools:**  Extend Agent Zero's functionality by creating your own custom tools.